Elijah-Dangerfield/SentimentAnalysis/README.md

 2. Amazon 1000 reviews
 3. IMDB 748 reviews

+## Update:
+After learning about Word2Vec in order to continue work on this project I wrote a Medium Article to hopefully help others.
+Here is the link: [SuperDopeArticleYouShouldTotallyRead](https://medium.com/@elijahdangerfield111/word2vec-whats-going-on-fc9623f47c7b)

 ## Files
 ### Util.py
 This file just contains methods I found myself needing to use on mutliple occasions.
 I call these rather than re-write them.